explosion/cython-blis/README.rst

     6.68 seconds

-It might be that Openblas is performing poorly on the relatively small matrices (which are typically the sizes typical for neural network models).
+It might be that Openblas is performing poorly on the relatively small matrices (which are typically the sizes for neural network models).

 Usage
 -----